Elvis and Anabelle: Plot

-Due to having constant flashbacks to when she woke up, Anabelle goes to at the Moreaus' to learn more about that night.
-Elvis turns her away, fearing she will find out he does the embalming.
-That night, she sneaks back by bike, to lay on the table to relive that night.
-Elvis confronts her, thinking somebody broke in, then Charlie comes in.
-Elvis reminds him to say he was the one working with Anabelle.
-Walking her out, she asks to stay until the dawn to bike home.
+Due to constant flashbacks to when she woke up, Anabelle goes to the Moreaus' to learn more.
+Elvis turns her away, fearing she will discover he does the embalming.
+That night, she sneaks back by bike, to try to relive that night.
+Elvis confronts her, thinking somebody broke in, and then Charlie enters.
+Elvis reminds him to say he was who worked on Anabelle.
+Walking her out, she asks to stay until dawn to bike home.
 She obviously does not want to go, so he lets her stay.

 Anabelle and Elvis slowly become friends.
 She begins painting the house and he joins her.
-One morning, Elvis shows her the headline stating she's missing.
-Annoyed, she claims Geneva knows she ran away.
+One morning, Elvis shows her the headline that she's missing.
+Annoyed, Annabelle insists Geneva knows she ran away.
 Elvis fears the police may find her there, but she doesn't.

-When Anabelle notices the field next to the house is empty, Elvis says nothing can grow there.
-She insists he help her buy seeds, keeping it a secret, saying it's "a miracle".
+When Anabelle notices the field next to the house is barren, Elvis says nothing can grow there.
+She insists they buy seeds, keeping it a secret, saying it's "a miracle".
 While Anabelle's in the field, the police come by, looking for her.
-She's indifferent, as she's there willingly.
+She's unconcerned, as she's there willingly.

 Anabelle and Elvis continue to bond.
-One night, on a walk they end up on the bridge where his mother committed suicide.
+One night on a walk, they end up on the bridge where his mother committed suicide.
 After her death, Charlie started going on very long walks.
-On one of them he was disabled by a hit in the head with a beer bottle.
-Elvis doesn't believe in miracles as a result.
-Anabelle kissing him triggers another flashback and she pulls away.
+On one of them, he was disabled by someone hitting him over the head with a bottle.
+Since then, Elvis doesn't believe in miracles.
+Anabelle kissing him triggers another flashback, so she pulls away.